Unifying Circumstellar Environment in Broad-Lined Type Ic Radio Supernovae Towards Off-axis Gamma-Ray Burst Exploration: Summary and Discussion

 It would be useful for us to describe how to tell from which radio-emitting source each peak in the double-peaked light curve is characterized.
 It would be worth noting that the decay rates of the GRB afterglow are more rapid than that of the radio SN component, as demonstrated in Figure~\ref{fig:demonstration_Eiso} and \ref{fig:demonstration_theta}.
 This is caused by the rapid deceleration rate of the GRB jet in the Sedov-Taylor phase observed in the late phase.
 We suppose that the measurement of the decay rate would be a key to discriminating the radio-emitting source between radio SN and GRB afterglow.

-In this study, we have neglected a contribution from a counter jet.
-As the viewing angle $\theta_{\rm obs}$ becomes large, the counter jet radiation may increase the radio flux.
-A small bump might be created in the radio light curve after the peak of the radio afterglow.
-At $\theta_{\rm obs}=\pi/2$, the radio afterglow flux becomes twice.
-Other effects such as structured jet \citep[e.g.,][]{2020ApJ...896..166R,2024JHEAp..41....1O} might also affect the late-phase radio afterglow, but we leave these problems in future studies.
+In this study, we have neglected the contribution from the counter jet.
+As the viewing angle $\theta_{\rm obs}$ increases, emission from the counter jet may enhance the observed radio flux, potentially producing a small bump in the radio light curve after the main afterglow peak.
+In the limiting case of $\theta_{\rm obs} = \pi/2$, the radio afterglow flux from a symmetric two-sided jet would be doubled.
+Additional effects, such as jet structure \citep[e.g.,][]{2020ApJ...896..166R,2024JHEAp..41....1O}, may also influence the late-time radio afterglow.
+A detailed treatment of these effects is beyond the scope of this work and is left for future studies.

 Finally, we mention the assumption of microphysics parameters $\epsilon_e$ and $\epsilon_B$ imposed in this study.
-For the purpose of demonstration, we have just assumed that the values of $\epsilon_e$ and $\epsilon_B$ are equal between radio SN and GRB afterglow each other without introducing any time dependence.
+For the purpose of demonstration in Section \ref{sec:result}, we have just assumed that the values of $\epsilon_e$ and $\epsilon_B$ are equal between radio SN and GRB afterglow each other without introducing any time dependence.
 Although the exact values of these microphysics parameters are still unknown, it should be noted that lower values of $\epsilon_e$ are also inferred from previous works \citep{2023MNRAS.518.1522D}. \cite{2024ApJ...970..141A} demonstrated modeling for GRB afterglows with decaying $\epsilon_e$ and $\epsilon_B$ introduced to reproduce typical X-ray afterglow light curves.
 These effects may be significant in the practical fitting of double-peaked radio light curves of GRB-SNe obtained in the future.
+According to our results, the radio light curves of Type IcBL SNe hosting off-axis GRB events can be far more diverse than previously appreciated.
+In particular, the second peak can emerge on a much longer timescale than the first, as illustrated in Figures~\ref{fig:demonstration_Eiso} and \ref{fig:demonstration_theta}.
+In contrast, radio follow-up observations of Type IcBL SNe have typically been confined to within about one year after explosion and have rarely extended over several years.
+Only recently has the importance of late-time radio follow-up, in the context of re-brightening, been recognized \citep{2024MNRAS.534.3853R}.
+We suggest that long-term radio monitoring of Type IcBL SNe will be crucial for testing the ubiquity of GRB jets and will provide important clues to the nature of GRB–SN progenitors.
+The authors thank the anonymous referee for thoughtful discussions and comments on this work.
+The authors thankfully acknowledge the computer resources provided by the Institute for Cosmic Ray Research (ICRR), the University of Tokyo.
+This work is supported by the joint research program of ICRR, JSPS KAKENHI Grant Numbers JP23KJ0692 (Y.K.) and 21K13964 (R.S.), the National Science and Technology Council, Taiwan under grant No. MOST 110-2112-M-001-068-MY3, and the Academia Sinica, Taiwan under a career development award under grant No. AS-CDA-111-M04 (T.M.).